memsql/singlestore-spark-connector/README.md

 with `tableKey`.
 These options must be formatted in a specific way in order to correctly specify the keys.

-> :warning: The default table type is SingleStore Columnstore.
+> :warning: The default table type is SingleStoreDB Columnstore.
 > To create a rowstore table instead, enable the `createRowstoreTable` option.

 To explain we will refer to the following example: